 In May, 2019 we released our powerful Image Processing service that is capable of converting images to WebP.
 Combined with our Cache Key WebP feature we can automatically convert and deliver by our global network WebP formatted images when accepted.

 Then comes the issue of platform support, whether you are using a CMS like WordPress or Joomla, or simply a static site with a PHP framework like Laravel.
 Below we will explain a bit about how to serve up WebP images in the various platforms.

-The important part is that Cache Enabler actually determines the browser support and delivers WebP to supported browsers, and then JPEGs and or PNGs to the other browsers.
+The important part is that Cache Enabler actually determines the browser support and delivers WebP to supported browsers, and then PNG and or JPEG to the other browsers.
 It is actually doing all of the switching for you automatically.

 For other platforms, make sure to read our post on how to deliver WebP.
 Some platforms will require a tweak to your

-.htaccess file or Nginx config to enable WebP support.
+.htaccess file or Nginx config file to enable WebP support.

 As you can see, when it comes to WebP support, it is probably much more supported than you originally thought.
 You definitely have to take browser market share and data from your current traffic into consideration.
 If over 70% of your traffic for example is coming from Google Chrome, then it makes a lot of sense to use WebP to speed up your website.
-And if you are on a CMS, it is quite easy because their are plugins out there to do the automatic switching from JPEG or PNG to WebP.
+And if you are on a CMS, it is quite easy because there are plugins that can handle the conversion and automatic switching from PNG or JPEG to WebP.